 Elizabeth Schellhase Gray, Horn

-Elizabeth Schellhase Gray joined the Kansas City Symphony as Second Horn in November 2009.
-Prior to joining the Kansas City Symphony, she served as Acting Fourth Horn for the Houston Symphony during their 2008-2009 season.
-Mrs. Schellhase Gray graduated magna cum laude with a Bachelor of Music in Horn Performance from Rice University, where she studied with Houston Symphony Principal Horn William VerMeulen.
+Elizabeth Schellhase Gray joined the Kansas City Symphony as second horn in November 2009.
+She previously served as acting fourth horn for the Houston Symphony during their 2008-09 season.
+As a student of Houston Symphony Principal Horn William VerMeulen, Schellhase Gray earned a bachelor’s degree in horn performance from Rice University with magna cum laude distinction.
 Upon graduation, she moved to Los Angeles to study with former San Francisco Symphony Principal Horn, A. David Krehbiel.
-She won the position with the Kansas City Symphony during October of her first year and left school shortly after to join the orchestra.
-She has also received fellowships to the Tanglewood Music Center (2007), National Repertory Orchestra (2008), and the Spoleto USA Festival (2008).
-As a soloist, she has appeared with the Plymouth (MI) Symphony, the Ann Arbor Concert Band, and the Plymouth (MI) Community Band.
-Former teachers also include Louis Stout (University of Michigan Professor Emeritus), Corbin Wagner (Detroit Symphony), and William Brown (retired Detroit Symphony).
+She won the position with the Kansas City Symphony during October of her first year there and left school shortly after to join the orchestra.
+She also has received fellowships to the Tanglewood Music Center, National Repertory Orchestra, Pacific Music Festival and Spoleto USA Festival.
+Additionally, Gray has played fourth horn for the Colorado Music Festival in Boulder, Colo.
+As a soloist, she has appeared with the Plymouth (Mich.)
+Symphony, the Ann Arbor Concert Band and the Plymouth (Mich.)
+Community Band.
+Her teachers include Louis Stout, Corbin Wagner and William Brown.

 Ten questions about me: